How To Treat Pallet Wood For Indoor Use

 2. Pet supply stores

 If you’re looking for softwood, a pet supply store is the best place to find it.
-And because these pallets are used to carry animal supplies, these would be safe to utilize for your crafting project.
+And because these pallets are used to carry animal supplies, these would be safe to utilize for your wood skid crafts.

 3. Construction sites